eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_2.md

 5. Teacher inserts a text
 6. System shows the topics of the day

+The use case terminates with success

 **Extensions**:
 1a. teacher enters wrong credentials and authentication fails: the use case terminates with a failure
-2a. teacher selects a wrong class: the system provides a way to be able to cancel the operation and go back 3a. text entered by the teacher to describe a topic is too long: the systems shows a warning message
+2a. teacher selects a wrong class: the system provides a way to be able to cancel the operation and go back
+3a. text entered by the teacher to describe a topic is too long: the systems shows a warning message